Property Valuation Protests must be filed with the Dundy County Clerk on Form 422.

 Any interested person may protest the assessed valuation of any real or personal property.

-The Form 422 when completed, must be filed in triplicate with the County Board of Equalization at the office of the County Clerk.
+The Form 422 when completed, must be filed with the County Board of Equalization at the office of the County Clerk.

 Protests must be filed on or before June 30.
 The requested valuation of the property must be stated along with the basis for the request.
 Failure to state the reasons for the requested valuation shall be grounds for dismissal of the protest.